 Alcohol is a leading cause of traffic fatalities in Kentucky.
 Drivers who operate while impaired by alcohol, or any other substance, significantly increase the chance that an injury or fatal accident will occur.
 During the latest reporting year, 174 individuals lost their lives in alcohol-related crashes.
 Overall, there were more than 2,600 injuries caused by alcohol-impaired driving in Kentucky that year.

 When drivers follow others too closely, this significantly increases the chance that a rear-end collision will occur.
-Drivers are required to leave enough space between themselves and vehicles in front of them so they can slow down or stop in case the other vehicle has to stop or swerve unexpectedly.
+Drivers are required to leave enough space between themselves and the vehicles in front of them so they can slow down or stop in case the other vehicle has to stop or swerve unexpectedly.
 Even though we are in collisions may seem like relatively minor incidents, they can still lead to significant injuries, including whiplash, traumatic brain injuries, spinal cord trauma, and more.

 If you were involved in a Kentucky and need legal assistance, please reach out to our Lexington accident lawyers today!